abhishekghoshh/ds-algo-cp-problems/docs/graph/CycleDetectionInUndirectedGraph.md

 				return true;
 		return false;
 	}

+	// Time Complexity: O(N + 2E) + O(N), Where N = Nodes, 2E is for total degrees
+	// as we traverse all adjacent nodes.
+In the case of connected components of a
+	// graph, it will take another O(N) time.
+	// Space Complexity: O(N) + O(N) ~ O(N), Space for recursive stack space and visit the array.
 	private static boolean hasCycle3(int start, int parent, List<List<Integer>> adjacencyList, boolean[] visited) {
 		visited[start] = true;
 		for (int end : adjacencyList.get(start)) {